 - 1/4 cup parmesan cheese

-Heat butter over medium-high until foaming.
-Stir in the flour to make a roux and cook, stirring, for about 2 minutes.
-Then whisk in the milk and chicken stock, bit by bit, to make a smooth sauce.
-Cook, stirring, until just slightly thickened, another minute or two.
+Heat butter in the pan until foaming.
+Stir in the flour to make a roux and cook, stirring, for about 2 to 3 minutes.
+You don’t want it to darken too much but you do want to get rid of the floury taste.
+Then whisk in the combined milk and chicken broth, bit by bit, to make a smooth sauce.
+Cook, stirring, until slightly thickened, another minute or two.
 Add nutmeg, lemon zest and season with salt and pepper to taste.

-Flake the salmon (watch for boney parts) and add it to the white sauce along with the mushroom-onion mixture and pasta.
+Flake the salmon (watch for and remove boney bits) and add it to the white sauce along with the mushroom-onion mixture, peas and pasta.
 Stir to combine it all together.
 Grease the baking pan and transfer the mixture into it.

 In a small pan, heat 1 tablespoon of oil.
-Stir in the minced garlic and the panko breadcrumbs and cook, stirring, until the panko is golden brown.
+Stir in the minced garlic and the panko breadcrumbs and cook, stirring, until the garlic and panko is golden/tan.
 Add parmesan cheese, mix it in and sprinkle this all over the casserole.
 Put the casserole in the oven and bake until it is bubbly, about 30 minutes.

 Adapted from: Tuna Noodle Casserole Redux, Food52